vinay-jayaram/pyMTL/README.md

 [![BSD License](http://img.shields.io/badge/license-BSD-yellow.svg)](http://opensource.org/licenses/BSD-3-Clause)
 [![Downloads](http://img.shields.io/pypi/dm/Markdown.svg)](https://pypi.python.org/pypi/Markdown#downloads)

 This is a Python implementation of the Bayesian multi-task learning (MTL) framework for brain-computer interfacing introduced in [1-4].
 The goal of the implemented MTL models is to transfer knowledge across subjects and sessions in order to work calibration-free or improve decoding performance on new sessions.
+For a detailed analysis please consult the references.

 Installation
 -------------